XRPLF/XRPL-Standards/CONTRIBUTING.md

 Assuming there is consensus to publish, a maintainer will remove the `d` from the document name, and update the `type` to `candidate-specification`.

-Once published as a Candidate Specification, no further substantive changes are allowed under the same RFC number.
+Once published as a Candidate Specification, no further substantive changes are allowed under the same XLS number.

 #### Errata

 The community may discover errors in a Candidate Specification.
 In these circumstances, it is possible to update the document to fix typos or clarify the original meaning of the document.
 In these circumstances, the `revision` number should be incremented.

-### Deprecated or Rejected RFCs
+### Deprecated or Rejected XLSs

-An RFC document may be rejected after public discussion has settled and comments have been made summarizing the rationale for rejection.
+An XLS document may be rejected after public discussion has settled and comments have been made summarizing the rationale for rejection.
 Similarly, a document may be deprecated when its use should be discouraged.
-A member of the core team will move rejected and deprecated proposals to the `/rejected` folder in this repo.
+A member of the core maintainer team will move rejected and deprecated proposals to the `/rejected` folder in this repo.